GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/feature_request.md

 * Dedicated server issues (e.g Ubuntu, CentOS)
 * Anything not directly related to LinuxGSM development

-Any general support issues on GitHub will be closed
+Any general support issues on GitHub will be closed.

 *Please use the template below*